nlef/moonraker-telegram-bot/docs/Interacting with klipper.md

 - `timelapse resume` Resumes the capturing, if it was paused.
 - `timelapse create` This starts the rendering of captured pictures to a video file.
 After the video is done, it is sent to the chat.
 You might want to run this, while you are not printing, since video-rendering is resource intensive.

-## Manual timelapse modes
+## Custom notifications
 You can use RESPOND-type commands to send custom messages to the bot.
-You have two options:
 - `tgnotify` Sends a message with an alert configured by 'silent_status'.
 Intended usage is to send custom status updates to the bot, as "heating done".
 An example command, to be sent from gcode or from a macro would be `RESPOND PREFIX=tgnotify MSG=my_message` or `RESPOND PREFIX=tgnotify MSG="my message with spaces"` if you need spaces.
-- `tgnotify_photo`
+- `tgnotify_photo`  Captures a picture, sends a message with an alert configured by 'silent_status'.
+Works exactly the same as the simple notify command, but also takes a photo from the camera.
+It respects all the settings from the ```[camera]``` config section.

 - `tgalarm` Sends a message with an alert.
 You get a "red" notification with sound or vibration.
 An example command, to be sent from gcode or from a macro would be `RESPOND PREFIX=tgalarm MSG=my_message` or `RESPOND PREFIX=tgalarm MSG="my message with spaces"` if you need spaces.
-- `tgalarm_photo`
+- `tgalarm_photo` Captures a picture, sends a message with an alert.
+You get a "red" notification with sound or vibration.
+Works exactly the same as the simple alarm command, but also takes a photo from the camera.
+It respects all the settings from the ```[camera]``` config section.